 Charlie’s Corner is the domain of Charlie, the furry four-legged lady’s man of Market Common.
 Each month, he’ll share information to help all new, visiting, and existing doggie community members get the most out of life alongside their human companions.
-Here, we’ll feature his reflections on what it’s like to be a dashing downtown doggie, as he reminds all of our how to play well together.
+Here, we’ll feature his reflections on what it’s like to be a dashing downtown doggie, as he reminds all of us how to play well together.

 This holiday season, I’m the most excited about our Christmas tree.
 I know that may come as a surprise to many of you, who would have guessed it would be the food or the extra belly rubs I’ll invariably receive, but ever since doing all that research on the origins of the Christmas tree, I’m a big fan.

 Well, hello?
 What’s this?
 Did I doze off and someone take me to an amusement park?
 I appear to be on a train, and we’re heading into a tunnel surrounded by fir pines and white lights and now….
 We’ve stopped.
 I appear to be in a magical fir forest gently illuminated with soft white lights.
 How did I get here?

-I know from long experience that I have a way of attracting magical creatures during the holiday season (read my archives online if you’re new to the scene) and since I didn’t have any visitors last year, I’m definitely overdue.
+I know from long experience that I have a way of attracting magical creatures during the holiday season (read my archives here if you’re new to the scene, or this post from a previous year) and since I didn’t have any visitors last year, I’m definitely overdue.

-“You can call me Fred,” the gingerbread man replies.
+“I’m Fred,” the gingerbread man replies.
 “I was sent to greet you and show you around.
 We thought you might be a bit disoriented after the shrinking and the train ride and being transported inside the Christmas tree and all that.